 Is the design visually appealing?
 Or is the design so off-putting and overloaded that it pushes the learners away?

-Are the activities interesting and relevant to your target audience?
+Is the learning experience interesting and relevant to your target audience?

 Have you put thought into how the learners will actually apply what they have learned in the real world?
 A common mistake is to include games and activities to entertain the learners and, as a result, the focus is pulled away from the actual content.
 While it is important to keep the audience interested, do not lose sight of the purpose of the course.
 Any interactions you build into the course should be based on the objectives and not the other way around.
 Always identify what the learners will get out of your course.
 If the content is not delivered in a way that has personal relevance, then it is not likely to stick.

 Did you give your learners a chance to interact and share what they learned?
 Keep them engaged by incorporating collaborative group activities.
 Leverage the popularity of social media by encouraging learners to communicate with one another through blog posts or online discussion forums.